The UI Developer, overview of a key job in big tech companies.

 Regarding brands and companies that aren’t selling anything but their image, online presence can only be visible to a wider audience by good web marketing and SEO skills.

 I believe that there’s a lot more than these factors that built the new web, but we would need an entire article around this.

 #II.
 Big tech companies response (and how their processes made the Web-designer role disappear)

 Please, keep in mind that I’m talking about products delivered by big teams for thousands of hundred or millions of $/€ contracts.
-This scenario wouldn’t make much sense for a five-digit contract.
+This scenario may not make sense for five-digits contract.